System Design Space

 Typical antipatterns

-Hardcoded secrets in code and IaC templates.
+Hardcoded secrets in source code and IaC templates.

-Rotation 'someday later' without automation and monitoring.
+Rotation postponed indefinitely without automation or monitoring.

 References